Sahuaro High School

 Sahuaro High School is a public high school located in Tucson, Arizona, United States, part of the Tucson Unified School District.
 It is located on the far east side of the city at 545 North Camino Seco, just north of Vicksburg Street between Broadway and Speedway Boulevards.
+Contemporary establishments Sabino High School and Santa Rita High School have similar facilities.
 The school's mascot is the cougar, and its colors are scarlet and navy.

 The school scored 87/83/23/81 on the AIMS (Arizona Instruments to Measure Standards) tests in Reading/Math/Science/Writing.

+History

+In the 1960s, as it was being planned, the student population was increasing.